alphagov/specialist-publisher/README.md

 - [MAIB Reports](https://www.gov.uk/maib-reports)
 - [RAIB Reports](https://www.gov.uk/raib-reports)
 - [Vehicle Recalls and Faults Alerts](https://www.gov.uk/vehicle-recalls-faults)
-- Manuals (there's no public index page for Manuals, they can all be found at `gov.uk/guidance/:manual-slug`)
+- Manuals: There is no public index page for Manuals.
+They can be found at `gov.uk/guidance/:manual-slug`.

 ## Nomenclature

 - **Format**: Category of a Document.
-Format names are listed in the `Live Examples` section above and include `Maib Reports` and `CMA Cases`.
+Format names are listed in the `Live Examples` section above and include `MAIB Reports` and `CMA Cases`.
+- **Finder**:  Sometimes Formats are referred to as Finders.
+They are called 'Finders' because each one of them creates a finder on GOV.UK, e.g. https://www.gov.uk/raib-reports.
+The formats are served by [Finder Frontend](https://github.com/alphagov/finder-frontend).
-- **Documents**: Specialist Documents are created by Government editors and can be published to gov.uk.
+- **Document**: Specialist Documents are created by Government editors and can be published to gov.uk.
 Documents differ from each other depending on their format.
 These differences are largely determined by what is contained in the [schema](https://github.com/alphagov/specialist-publisher-rebuild/blob/add-dfid-review-status/lib/documents/schemas/aaib_reports.json) of a format.
 - **Schema**: JSON files defining attributes for each format, including `base_path`, `document_noun` and `document_type`.
-It also contains the facets and their possible values for each document_type which are displayed by `_form.html.erb`.
+It also contains the facets and their possible values for each `document_type` which are displayed by `_form.html.erb`.
-- **Manual**: Grouped Documents published as a number of sections inside a parent document
+- **Manual**: Grouped Documents published as a number of sections inside a parent document.

 ## Technical documentation

 Specialist Publisher Rebuild is a Ruby on Rails application used to create and manage documents and manuals.
 This application does not store documents and manuals in a database of its own.
 Instead it sends JSON data to the publishing-api where it is persisted in a Postgres datastore.
 This data is then requested from the publishing-api and displayed to the user.

+When a document is published, the relevant document information is sent to Rummager enabling it to be searchable on gov.uk.

+Another result of publishing a document is that a call is made to the Email Alert Api which will notify Gov Delivery to send an email to subscribers.
+These emails are sent when a document is first published and also when an editor makes a major update.
+This is true for all formats other than Drug Safety Updates which are instead sent via a monthly email newsletter.

+Attachments are sent to and then handled by Asset Manager.
+When an attachment is uploaded, Asset Manager will scan the attachment for viruses and then return a URL from which the attachment can be viewed.

+The original [Specialist-Pubisher](https://github.com/alphagov/specialist-publisher) contained Manuals and Finders in the same application.
+Currently Manuals are still being served by the original Specialist-Publisher.
+It is likely that as a future part of the rebuild, manuals will be separated out into their own application.

 ### Dependencies

 - [alphagov/asset-manager](http://github.com/alphagov/asset-manager): provides uploading for static files
 - [alphagov/rummager](http://github.com/alphagov/rummager): allows documents to be indexed for searching in both Finders and site search
-- [alphagov/publishing-api](http://github.com/alphagov/publishing-api): allows documents to be published to the Publishing queue
+- [alphagov/publishing-api](http://github.com/alphagov/publishing-api): documents are sent here, persisted and then requested.
 - [alphagov/email-alert-api](http://github.com/alphagov/email-alert-api): sends emails to subscribed users when documents are published
 - Mongo: mongodb used for storing local users
 - [These Gems](https://github.com/alphagov/specialist-publisher-rebuild/blob/master/Gemfile)